You are here

 - Previously practising emerging artist in ceramics

 - Familiar with of English and Chinese typography

 - Knowledge of APA (6th ed.) citation style

-- Working knowledge of MLA (7th ed.), IEEE, ACM and Chicago citation styles
+- Working knowledge of Chicago, IEEE, ACM and MLA (7th ed.) citation styles

-- Can work with markup languages including HTML, LaTeX, PO files and programming languages including PHP
+- Can work with markup languages including HTML, LaTeX, XML, PO files and programming languages including PHP (WordPress and Drupal strings)

 - Understands the principles of HTML accessibility

 - Active Voice / Voix active (Editors Canada) 37 (Sept.
 2017), https:// www .editors .ca/ file/ 4640/ download ?token =OcaKhLKB.
 Proofreading of English copy (credit in masthead; the other proofreader proofread the French copy).

 - Albert, Christine.
 “Book Review: The Story of Be: A Verb’s-Eye View of the English Language by David Crystal.”
 BoldFace (blog), Editors Toronto, 31 Jan.
 2018, https:// wp .me/ p3ZFis-xd.
 Copy editing (credit line at end of article).